Los Angeles police have identified a suspect in the killing of Nipsey Hussle

 The Los Angeles Fire Department transported 19 patients, a majority of them with "trample injuries," the fire department said.

-On the KCAL/KCBS live signal, some were seen carrying others who appeared to be injured, as emergency officials worked on people on the ground.
+On the CNN affiliate KCAL/KCBS live signal, some people were seen carrying others who appeared to be injured, as emergency officials worked on people on the ground.

 Of the patients transported by the fire department, two had critical injuries and two had serious injuries.
 The others suffered non-life-threatening injuries, the fire department said.
 One person was injured in a collision with a car, the fire department said.